HenrikWarf/ca-output-01-customers/README.md

 ### High-Value, High-Frequency Young Adults

 This segment identifies young adult customers (20-39 years old) who demonstrate both high purchasing frequency and high customer lifetime value.
 More details, including the specific criteria and BigQuery SQL query, can be found in the [Customer Segment Description](high_value_young_shoppers.md) file.

+### At-Risk Customers

+This segment identifies customers who are showing signs of disengagement and are at a higher risk of churning.
+More details, including the specific criteria and BigQuery SQL query, can be found in the [At-Risk Customers](at_risk_customers.md) file.